bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/pruneblockchain.md

 ##### PruneBlockChain
 {% include helpers/subhead-links.md %}

-{% assign summary_pruneBlockChain="prunes the blockchain up to a specified height or timestamp." %}
+{% assign summary_pruneBlockChain="does PruneBlockChain." %}

 {% autocrossref %}

 *Added in Bitcoin Core 0.14.0*

-The `pruneblockchain` RPC {{summary_pruneBlockChain}} The `-prune` option needs to be enabled (disabled by default).
+The `pruneblockchain` RPC {{summary_pruneBlockChain}}

-*Parameter #1---the block height or timestamp*
+*Parameter #1---height*

 {% itemplate ntpd1 %}
-- n: "Height"
+- n: "height"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
   d: "The block height to prune up to.
-May be set to a particular height, or a unix timestamp to prune blocks whose block time is at least 2 hours older than the provided timestamp"
+May be set to a discrete height, or a unix timestamp
+       to prune blocks whose block time is at least 2 hours older than the provided timestamp."

 {% enditemplate %}

-*Result---the height of the last block pruned*
+*Result*

 {% itemplate ntpd1 %}
 - n: "`result`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The height of the last block pruned"
+  d: "Height of the last block pruned."

 {% enditemplate %}

-*Examples from Bitcoin Core 0.14.1*
+*Example*

 {% highlight bash %}
-bitcoin-cli pruneblockchain 413555
+bitcoin-cli pruneblockchain 1000
-{% endhighlight %}

-Result:

-{% highlight text %}
-413555
 {% endhighlight %}

 *See also*